🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

 “Oh no!
 Bunny’s upset.
 What could help Bunny feel better?”

-This gives your child emotional vocabulary—and teaches that emotions are welcome, manageable, and not scary.
+This gives your child emotional vocabulary and teaches them that emotions are welcome and manageable, not scary.

 Your voice becomes their inner voice.
 Use everyday moments to narrate your emotions, and reflect theirs back gently.